flipperdevices/flipperzero-firmware/documentation/UnitTests.md

 #### Entry point

-The common entry point for all tests is the [unit_tests](https://github.com/flipperdevices/flipperzero-firmware/tree/dev/applications/debug/unit_tests) application.
+The common entry point for all tests is the [unit_tests](https://github.com/flipperdevices/flipperzero-firmware/tree/dev/applications/debug/unit_tests) app.
 Test-specific code is placed into an arbitrarily named subdirectory and is then called from the [test_index.c](https://github.com/flipperdevices/flipperzero-firmware/tree/dev/applications/debug/unit_tests/test_index.c) source file.

 #### Test assets

 Some unit tests require external data in order to function.
 These files (commonly called assets) reside in the [unit_tests](https://github.com/flipperdevices/flipperzero-firmware/tree/dev/applications/debug/unit_tests/resources/unit_tests) directory in their respective subdirectories.
 Asset files can be of any type (plain text, FlipperFormat (FFF), binary, etc.).

-### Application-specific
+### App-specific

 #### Infrared